EOSArgentina/eospedia/how-to-participate.md

 ---
 description: >-
-  This section is oriented to the people in the community that wants to contribute with the EOSpedia.io Project
+  This section is oriented to the people in the community that want to contribute with the EOSpedia.io Project
 ---